New Article · Farm to Furnace: How Coconut Shells Move Across Tamil Nadu, Kerala, and Karnataka · Read Now →

 A Decade of R&D, Now Commercial

 The IIT Madras research programme took ten years.
 The patents are filed.
 The papers are published.
-The Tumkur plant is running.
-The science is done — what remains is scaling across Tamil Nadu, plant by plant.
+The Tumkur plant is in production and sales since June 2026.
+The science is done — what remains is scaling across South India, plant by plant.

 National Expansion